 When was Tilden founded and why?

 Tilden was started in 1985 by our director, Whitney Tjerandsen.
 She visited over 25 schools looking for an appropriate place for her Kindergarten son.
-The only suitable school she found was already full with a waiting list!
 She decided that the only way to get both the strong academics she loved, and the kindness she felt was crucial, was to start her own school.
 Whitney will be retiring at the close of the 2020-2021 school year.
 Our new Head of School will be longtime Tilden teacher, Sarah Shearer.